TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related LFP Analysis/Functions/README.txt

 % every trial and ERP overlayed
 % 17.
 EventNr: double, nr of trigger shown.
 So that in imagsc plot y axis labels
 % can be spaced farther if there are many trigger
+% 18.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)
+% 19.
+BaselineNormalize: logical, 1 or 0 whehter to normlaitze
+% 20.
+NormalizationWindow: comma separated char, from to like '-0.2,0' in
+% seconds

 % Outputs:
 % 1.
 CSDClim